 The locals will show you how they fish using plastic bottles and fishing wires.
 If you’re really lucky, they may even fire up a BBQ on the boat and cook the fish fresh for a truly tantalising taste experience!

-The best part is that when night falls, the bioluminescent plankton light up the sea beneath you; an enchanting spectacle.
+The best part is when night falls and the bioluminescent plankton light up the sea beneath you; an enchanting spectacle

 3. Swim in the Waterfall